 What’s in this Dog Treats recipe?

-Make these freshly-baked homemade dog treats to show your pet how special they are!
-They’re easy to make with just 5 main ingredients, and you can whip up a whole batch to store.
-Trust me, they’re going to absolutely love these peanut butter dog treats, and they’re healthy too.
+I made these freshly-baked homemade dog treats to show our pets how special they are!
+They’re easy to make with just 5 main ingredients, and it’s easy to make extras to keep for later.
+Trust me, your dogs are going to absolutely love these peanut butter dog treats.

 - Flour: I prefer to use whole wheat flour for dog biscuits for the extra nutritional value.
 Other types of flour are fine to use, as long as you know your pup isn’t allergic.